 How can I make my chocolate even darker?

-The flavour of your chocolate depends on the amount of sugar.
+The flavour and taste of your chocolate depends on the amount of sugar.
 My example produces around 60% cocoa solids chocolate.
 If you like your chocolate to be 80% or 90% just decrease the amount of sugar and add a little bit less cocoa butter.

 How do you melt cocoa nibs?